usnistgov/feasst/CONTRIBUTING.rst

 * ideal gas as the first tutorial/testcase
 * specify units in LMP data files?
 * fix dependency linkers required by clang/cmake on macOS but not g++ on ubuntu
-* py/feasst.i depends on which plugins that you use. how to make this user friendly?
 * neighbor lists
 * trial regrow to include grand canonical insertions
 * consider optimization of Ewald: init ewald storage on particle types, precompute property index.
-* serialize/deserialize trials,perturbs,select_list,...
 * Criteria running energies may contain a part from each potential to simplify debugging.
 * implement timer for profiles (with hierarchies by class... tried this, but its too slow)
 * implement a timer to auto-balance trial weights.